Hawken rifle: History

 The earliest known record of a Hawken rifle dates to 1823 when one was made for William Henry Ashley.
+The rifle was dubbed "Old Bill" and had a 42-inch barrel carrying an ounce ball (about .68 caliber).
+While the Hawken brothers made several guns, including flintlock rifles and some of the earlier percussion caps, no additional Hawken rifles were produced before 1831.
+In 1831 fur traders Peter A. Sarpy and Etienne Papin are recorded as using the rifle.
+In 1832 several mountain men are listed as purchasing Hawken rifles, including brigade leaders Andrew Drips and Lucien Fontenelle.
+Members of later Ashley Rendezvous also owned Hawken rifles, including Auguste Arhcambeau and Ft.
+Union hunter Joseph Ramsey.

 The Hawkens did not mass-produce their rifles but rather made each one by hand, one at a time.
+They employed a small crew working in a frame building producing approximately 100 rifles a year.
 A number of famous men were said to have owned Hawken rifles, including Auguste Lacome, Hugh Glass, Jim Bridger, Kit Carson, Orrin Porter Rockwell, Joseph Meek, Jedediah Strong Smith, and Theodore Roosevelt.

 Hawken rifles had a reputation for both accuracy and long range.

-The Hawken rifle company was sold in 1862, and the last rifle actually made by a Hawken was built in 1884.
+Samuel Hawken outlived his brother and remained in business until 1855 when his son William continued with the business moving to a new shop that year.
+In 1856 partner Tristan Campbell dropped out of the business which closed the sporting-goods section of the shop.
+William continued with the gunsmith operation until he was forced to close the shop at the heart of the Panic of 1857.
+The Hawken rifle company was sold in 1862 to William Watt, and the last rifle actually made by a Hawken was built in 1884.

 Although popular with mountain men and hunters of the fur trade era, up through the mid part of the 19th century, muzzleloaders were generally replaced by mass-produced, breech-loading weapons such as the Sharps rifle and the Winchester rifle.

-Research data on the Hawken ("Hauken", "Hawkin") brothers and their firearm offerings can be found in The Hawken Rifle: Its Place in History by Charles E. Hanson Jr.